quii/learn-go-with-tests/math.md

 const clockCentreX = 150
 const clockCentreY = 150

+// SecondHand is the unit vector of the second hand of an analogue clock at time `t`
+// represented as a Point.
 func SecondHand(t time.Time) Point {
 	p := secondHandPoint(t)
 	p = Point{p.X * secondHandLength, p.Y * secondHandLength}